Online Seminars

 Sep.
 7-12 | Björklunden | Facilitator: Bronwyn Mauldin

-The Democracy Book Club returns to Bjorklunden with a new reading list!
-Over five days, we will discuss five works of literature that explore civic life during troubled times, including "A Paradise Built in Hell," "Pacific Edge," "Black Reconstruction in America," "The Pyramid," and "On Freedom."
+The Democracy Book Club returns to Bjorklunden!
+Five new works will be explored, including "A Paradise Built in Hell," "Pacific Edge," "Black Reconstruction in America," "The Pyramid," and "On Freedom," one book per day.

 “Yes, You Can!”
 Yoga-Pilates Emersion